WPNCH/WPNCH/README.md

 - After I put a lot of efford into them, Now, I am working in the data world and I found the data world is really huge.
 So, I hope I will get any opportunity to learn a new thing every single day.

 ___My Acheievments & Experience___
-- I developed and deployed the Datawarhouse for my current company.
+- Developed and deployed the Datawarhouse and Database.
-- I built tons of analytic reports and dashboards that connected to the Datawarehouse.
+- Built tons of analytical reports business intelligence dashboards.
-- I implement many automatic ETL Packages across a billion of data row.
+- Implement many automatic ETL Packages across a billion of data row.
-- I developed many small web applications for  thoudsands of user (Frontend/Backend)
+- Developed many small web applications for thoudsands of user (Frontend/Backend)
-- I did many many thing related to data analytic
+- Developed Marketing Automation plateform such as Salesforce Marketing Cloud, Braze
+- Mananged and provided consultant in terms of data and marketing automation solution, reducing workload by using technologies.

 __My Interest__
 - I am interested in Data and Software, I am studying hard to learn many nessessary tool for developing my own software and Web-Application.